klaarnut/user-docs/en/easy-website-seo.md

 At the Page Management, you're ready on Meta tab.
 Insert embed meta tag here.
 And connect with ZGoogle API by this guide.
+Once **Meta tag** clicked, you will be at Page Management box.

+- **Menu Pages** on the left colum will bluely highlight the current page that you're going to set its Meta tag now.
+You can change to other pages from here.

+- **Page Management** with current page name on the right column.
+Insert embed meta tag here.
+And connect with Google API by this guide.

 ![image](images/meta3.png)